Are Allergens Discreetly Being Added to Our Foods?

 FSMA introduced significant reforms to the nation’s food safety laws.
 For the first time, food manufacturers were required to develop and maintain a written “food safety plan.”
 FSMA also gave the FDA discretionary authority to approve or reject these plans, giving auditors considerable interpretive power over which food safety plans would pass muster.

 The Food Allergen Labeling and Consumer Protection Act (FALCPA) is an amendment to the Federal Food, Drug, and Cosmetic Act.
-FALCPA mandates that nationally-distributed packaged foods containing any of the “top eight” major food allergens—fish, shellfish, wheat, soy, peanuts, tree nuts, milk, and eggs—must be identified in plain language (easily readable/understandable) and listed in either the ingredients section OR in a “contains statement” (usually following the ingredient list).
-At the time of the FALCPA allergen labeling passage, these eight foods accounted for 90% of food allergies and serious allergic reactions in the U.S.
+FALCPA mandates that nationally-distributed packaged foods containing any of the “top eight” major food allergens—fish, shellfish, wheat, soy, peanuts, tree nuts, milk, and eggs—must be identified in plain language (easily readable) and listed in either the ingredients section OR in a “contains statement” (usually following the ingredient list).
+At the time of the FALCPA allergen labeling passage, these eight foods accounted for 90 percent of food allergies and serious allergic reactions in the U.S.

 FASTER ACT (2021)

-Now that we’re up to speed on food allergen laws, let’s talk about why some common allergens are being added to our foods—sometimes with little warning.
+Let’s talk about why some common allergens are being added to our foods—sometimes with little warning.

-There has been much speculation as to why food manufacturers are adding common allergens to products whose recipes, in many cases, haven’t changed in decades.
+There’s been much speculation as to why food manufacturers are adding common allergens to products whose recipes, in many cases, haven’t changed in decades.

 According to Dr. Bert Popping, food safety expert, “Food allergen management at the manufacturing level can be difficult—especially when you have different food products sharing the same line.
 In some cases, even after thorough cleaning, there can be incidental allergen contamination at various levels.
 Since legislation varies widely, and many existing regulations are discretionary, some manufacturers might be inclined to add the allergenic ingredient to their product to eliminate ambiguity; others may add advisory warnings like ‘may contain’ statements.”